AvronNet/dotnet-testcontainers-demo/README.md

 # Events Demo application

-This .NET applicaiton showcases Clean Architecture, Event Sourcing patterns and Integration testing using testcontainers.
+This .NET applicaiton showcases Clean Architecture and Integration testing using testcontainers.
 It is a simple application that allows users to create and edit events.

 ## Prerequisites